Exploring the Historical Depth of Jerusalem's Church of the Redeemer

 Designed by German architect Paul Ferdinand Groth, the construction of the church began in 1893 and completed in 1898.
 Its design was an echo of European Romanesque architecture with its round arches and robust pillars, blending effortlessly with the city’s visual language.
 The church was inaugurated on Reformation Day, October 31, 1898, in the presence of Kaiser Wilhelm II and his wife Augusta Victoria.
 The Kaider and his wife entered the old city in a procession through the newly renovated Jaffa Gate.

-The Architectural of the Church of the Redeemer
+The Architecture of the Church of the Redeemer in Jerusalem: Blending History and Modernity

 Resurrected in the late 19th century, the modern church’s design reflects the distinct characteristics of Neo-Romanesque architecture, interwoven with the traditional architectural elements of Jerusalem.